Don't Want to Know If You Are Lonely: Cover versions

-"Don't Want to Know If You Are Lonely" has been covered by several different artists, including Green Day, who recorded it for an MTV show titled "Influences".
-The UK band Catherine Wheel recorded a version of the song on their 1992 "30th Century Man" EP.
-Also in 1992, Mega City Four covered it on their LP "Inspiringly Titled: The Live Album" and its advance EP "Shivering Sand - Live".
-The Swedish rockband Fireside has also recorded a version of the song on the "Hello kids" album.
-In 2013, Il Cattivo, a Denver-based heavy rock band released a guitar dueling rendition on their second record How To Assess Your Damages.
+"Don't Want to Know If You Are Lonely" has been covered by several different artists, including Green Day, who recorded it for an MTV show titled Influences.
+The UK band Catherine Wheel recorded a version of the song on their 1992 30th Century Man EP.
+Also in 1992, Mega City Four covered it on their LP Inspiringly Titled: The Live Album, and its advance EP, Shivering Sand – Live.
+The Swedish rock band Fireside has also recorded a version of the song on their Hello Kids album.
+In 2013, Il Cattivo, a Denver-based heavy rock band, released a guitar-dueling rendition on their second record, How to Assess Your Damages.
 The song was also covered by Australian musician Paul Dempsey.

-Another notable cover version has been made by the German-based band The Richies in 1993.